 Grant me the serenity

 There are things you can do something about, and there are things you can do nothing about at all.
 Being able to discern which is which, is where it’s at.
-Even if you’re not religious, The Serenity Prayer offers some of the best advice for getting through uncertain times:
+Even if you’re not religious, The Serenity Prayer offers some of the best advice for getting through times of uncertainty:

 Grant me the serenity to accept the things I cannot change,